Table of Contents

 Then Click the API Tokens tab, and click View for the Global API Key:

 Log in to your DNSMadeeasy account and then go to the account information page.

 Copy the API Key and API Secret from the bottom of the account information page:

-Navigate to your GridPane Settings page and DNS Providers section:
+Navigate to your GridPane Settings page:

 If you are using Custom/Vanity nameservers at your DNS provider

 If you are using custom/vanity nameservers at your DNS provider, you will need to add these to your GridPane DNS API settings for that provider.